The $\ell$-parity conjecture over the constant quadratic extension

-\brem No generality is gained by requiring a self-dual isogeny instead of a polarization in \Cref{rk-sel} (or \Cref{main}): for $n \in \bZ_{> 0}$, if an abelian variety $B$ over a field $F$ has a self-dual isogeny of degree prime to $n$, then it also has a polarization of degree prime to $n$.
-Indeed, one knows that the degree function\footnote{The degree of a self-dual homomorphism that is not an isogeny is defined to be $0$.} $\deg\colon (\NS B)(F) \ra \bZ$ is a polynomial with rational coefficients on the lattice $(\NS B)(F)$; consequently, $\deg$ modulo $n$ is translation-invariant with respect to a sublattice, and it remains to note that the cone of polarizations spans $(\NS B)(F)$. \erem
+\brem Even though the proof continues to work, no generality is gained by requiring a self-dual isogeny instead of a polarization in \Cref{rk-sel} (or \Cref{main}): for an $n \in \bZ_{> 0}$, if an abelian variety $B$ over a field $F$ has a self-dual isogeny of degree prime to $n$, then it also has a polarization of degree prime to $n$.
+Indeed, one knows that the degree function\footnote{The degree of a self-dual homomorphism that is not an isogeny is defined to be $0$.} $\deg\colon (\NS B)(F) \ra \bZ$ is a polynomial with rational coefficients on the lattice $(\NS B)(F)$; consequently, $\deg$ modulo $n$ is translation invariant with respect to a sublattice, and it remains to note that the cone of polarizations spans $(\NS B)(F)$. \erem